 The share of new homes with central AC differs by Census Division (Figure 1).
 The New England and Pacific divisions, which have more temperate climates, have lower rates of central AC installed (73 percent and 69 percent in 2015, respectively).
 In contrast, in regions that are hotter and more humid, all or nearly all of the new homes started have central AC: for example, in the South Atlantic (100 percent), East South Central (100 percent), and the West South Central Divisions (99 percent).

 The majority of new homes started in 2015 have either a forced air system (55 percent) or an air or ground source heat pump system (42 percent).
+It requires A/C service, repair and installation.
 The share of new homes that have a heat pump has grown over time, going from 23 percent in 2000 to 42 percent in 2015.
 Meanwhile, the share with a forced air system has declined, going from 71 percent in 2000 to 55 percent in 2015.

 Heat pumps are more prevalent in Southern regions where air and ground temperatures don’t fall as much (Figure 2): East South Central (75 percent), South Atlantic (74 percent), and West South Central (45 percent).
 They are less so in the West North Central (29 percent), Pacific (14 percent), Middle Atlantic (13 percent), Mountain (12 percent), East North Central (11) percent, and New England divisions (4 percent).